How to Minimise Your Cat’s Stress Levels When Going Away

 It is important to make cat owners aware that cats are simply not ‘dominant’ or ‘passive’ in their personalities.
 You will have confident cats that are well socialised with other animals and people from birth.
 These guys are certainly more resilient to change and are better at adapting when you have to go away.

-If a cat does not have the benefit of enough socialisation during their core development they are more likely to be quite shy and nervous.
+If a cat does not have the benefit of enough socialisation during their core development, they are more likely to be quite shy and nervous.
 This makes them far less likely to cope when their security or routine is threatened.

 Having said that if enough changes or disruptions take place BOTH personality types can become incredibly stressed in your absence.
+Hence, you should find ways to minimise your cat’s stress levels whenever you’re away.

 How to tell your cat is feeling stressed?